House Kettleblack

 Ser Osney Kettleblack in imprisonment, by Carlo Bocchio © Fantasy Flight Games

-Oswell is at Gulltown when the Merling King docks and he learns some interesting information which he shares with Petyr.[18]
+Oswell is at Gulltown when the Merling King docks, and he learns some interesting information which he shares with Petyr at the Gates of the Moon.[24]

 A Dance with Dragons

-In addition to Osney, the imprisoned Cersei falsely[19] confesses to the High Sparrow that she slept with Osmund and Osfryd.[20]
+The imprisoned Cersei falsely[7] confesses to the High Sparrow that she slept with Osmund and Osfryd, in addition to her true encounters with Osney.[28]
 Ser Kevan Lannister, the Lord Regent, has the older Kettleblack brothers thrown into the dungeon.
-Kevan plans to send Osfryd and Osney to the Wall or have them face Ser Robert Strong in trial by combat, depending on their pleas.[21]
+Kevan plans to send Osfryd and Osney to the Wall, or have them face Ser Robert Strong in trial by combat, depending on their pleas.[29]

 House Kettleblack at the end of the third century